New to the world of selling property? Here's our advice and everything you need to know for selling your first home

 - Clean and tidy up

 Ensure that your home is clean.
 Kitchens and bathrooms are key areas.
 Ensure you have vacuumed and the place looks, smells and feels clean.
 Your home also needs to be tidy and de-cluttered.
-We have an arrangement with Pickford’s who will store any items that you can live without to make the house look more spacious.

 - Know who you are meeting